IBM-Bluemix-Docs/security-advisor/available-ni-findings.md

 # Available Network Insights finding types
 {: #network-insights-finding-types}

-With Network Insights, you can monitor an analyze your VPC flowlogs and identify potential attempts to compromise or compromised Virtual Server Instances.
+With Network Insights, you can monitor and analyze your VPC flow logs and identify potential attempts to compromise or compromised Virtual Server Instances.
 {: shortdesc}